domingobishop/terraform-aws-jenkins/README.md

 # Jenkins AWS Terraform Module

-This repo contains a Module to deploy a Jenkins cluster on AWS using Terraform.
+Jenkins is a distributed automation server, generally associated with Continuous Integration (CI) and Continuous Delivery (CD).
+This Jenkins Terraform Module deploys a Jenkins cluster on AWS.
+This module creates the architecture (ec2 instance, security group and Elastic IP) and installs Jenkins and associated plugins.
+Please feel free to review the plugins to remove and add as you please.
+The two plugins necessary for AWS are CodeDeploy and EC2.

 ### Usage